KatDeMey/KatDeMey/README.md

 # Profile-Readme
 <h1 align="center">Hi 👋, I'm Kat</h1>
-<h3 align="center">A passionate junior full stack developer</h3>
+<h3 align="center">A Junior Developer based in the UK</h3>

-- 🔭 I’m currently working on **developing my portfolio** which you can view at https://kat-demey-portfolio.vercel.app/
+- 🔭 I’m currently working on **updating my portfolio** with more exciting projects.
+Latest version can be seen at https://kat-demey-portfolio.vercel.app/

-- 🌱 I’m currently learning **typescript and tailwind**
+- 🌱 I’m currently mastering **vue.js and tailwind**

-- 🔍 Looking for a challenging position as a junior developer.
+- 🔍 Looking fun poroject ideas to work on in my free time.

 - 👨‍💻 All of my projects are available **in my repos** or in my portfolio

-- 💬 Ask me about **my learning journey**

 <h3 align="left">Some Stats:</h3>
 <p align="left">